 Who died aged 24 on 5th July 1916

 Buried in Beauval Community Cemetery, Somme

-Walter was the son of Robert and Annie Alexander.
-In April 1911, at the time of the 1911 Census, the family was living at Veranda Cottage in Bergh Apton (on the lane going North from the junction between The Street, Threadneedle Street and Cooke’s Road.
+Walter was the son of Robert and Annie Alexander who, in 1901 and 1911, at the time of the Census, are recorded as living at Veranda Cottage in Bergh Apton (on the lane going North from the junction between The Street, Threadneedle Street and Cooke’s Road.
 Walter and his twin brother Harry were the elder two of Robert and Annie’s three children.
 Their sister Eva (or Edith as on the 1901 Census) was three years the twins’ junior.

 Robert worked as an engineman (a description of those times for a tractor driver) for Lord Canterbury’s Brooke House estate.

-Robert and Annie moved, at some time after 1911, to live by The Meres in Brooke but, as evidenced by the address Annie gave when she wrote to the Canadian Army on 10th May 1921, the family had returned to Bergh Apton by that time to live out their lives at Holly Hill on Sunnyside.
+Robert and Annie moved, some time after 1911, to live by The Meres in Brooke but as evidenced by the address Annie gave when she wrote to the Canadian Army on 10th May 1921 the family had returned to Bergh Apton by that time to live out their lives at Holly Hill on Sunnyside.

 With the help of Calgary-based researcher Dan Breen we have a comprehensive record of Walter’s military service record.